Jeandsmith/sneaker-bot/README.md

   - print session token (will be needed for checkout)

 What it doesn't do:
-- checkout cart
+- checkout cart:
-  - needed:
   - create checkout, obtain checkout token
     - (I've actually been able to get this before, but my method doesn't work consistently **¯\\\_(ツ)_/¯** )
   - post shipping, billing address
   - get shipping rates given zip code (from shipping address), select rate
   - post payment (using token from vault)
   - complete checkout?